 ~ Marshall Rosenberg

-Rosenberg regards compliment and expressions of appreciation and praise as life-alienating communication.
+Rosenberg regards compliments and expressions of appreciation and praise as life-alienating communications.
 I share that viewpoint.
-Instead, he suggests we include three components in the expression of appreciation:
+Instead, he suggests we include three components in our expressions of appreciation:

 - The actions that have contributes to our well-being.

 - The particular needs of ours that have been fulfilled.